-Here at tide we understand and recognise the importance of our work in both connecting carers and giving a voice to carers of people with dementia.
-We have consulted with our current members to see what would be most useful during this difficult time.
+Tide understand and recognise the importance of our work in both connecting carers and giving a voice to carers of people with dementia.
+They consulted with our current members to see what would be most useful during this difficult time.
 This includes:

 - Resources on the website.
 We have collated details of what other organisations are doing.
 Find out more here https://www.tide.uk.net/resources/

 - We have established a private Facebook group where carers can support each other, you can join this by clicking here https://www.facebook.com/groups/tidecarerssupport You can also join the conversation on Twitter here https://twitter.com/tide_carers

 For more details on what are plans are for the immediate future you can read about out current activities here https://www.tide.uk.net/activities/